zachnagatani/frontend-nanodegree-mobile-portfolio/README.md

 prevents FSL (no dimension accessing and then style changes), and keeps us from accessing the scroll position for every pizza.

+- Moved `items` variable outside of the function. `Items` doesn't change, so there is no need to create it with every function call.

 - Main accomplishment: Stopped FSL (which got the scrolling to run at 60fps)

+(Line 565)

+- Stored `getElemenybyId("movingPizzas1") in variable outside of for loop

+- Used variable within for loop

+- Changed number of pizzas rendered from 200 to the minimum needed (32) (Line 569)